buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/dashboard.md

 ### Step 5: Start MongoDB and Redis

-In many cases MongoDB or Redis might not be running, so let's start that:
+In many cases MongoDB/SQL or Redis might not be running, so let's start that:
 ```bash
 sudo service mongod start
 sudo service redis start
 ```
+**ADD SQL**
 ### Step 6: Configure Tyk Dashboard

 We can set the Dashboard up with a similar setup command, the script below will get the Dashboard set up for the local instance.